John Lydon: UK politics and the European Union

-Lydon publicly supported the United Kingdom remaining in the European Union during the referendum on EU membership in June 2016, stating that being outside of the European Union would be "insane and suicidal" for the United Kingdom, "We're never going to go back to that romantic delusion of Victorian isolation, it isn't going to happen.
-There'll be no industry, there'll be no trade, there'll be nothing – a slow dismal, collapse.
-It's ludicrous."
+Lydon publicly supported the United Kingdom remaining in the European Union during the referendum on EU membership in June 2016.
 During an interview on Good Morning Britain in March 2017, Lydon stated that he had changed his mind and supported Brexit: "Well, here it goes, the working-class have spoke and I'm one of them and I'm with them."
 Lydon described Brexit advocate Nigel Farage as "fantastic" and that he wanted to shake his hand after his altercation on the River Thames with anti-Brexit campaigner Bob Geldof.
 In 2020, Lydon reiterated his personal support for Farage during another interview on Good Morning Britain.

-In a 2021 interview with the Yorkshire Post, Lydon said that he previously voted for the Labour Party as a young man due to coming from a working class background, but stated "I do not recognise them any more" and accused contemporary British and American media of "walking hand in glove with left-wing politics".
+In a 2021 interview with the Yorkshire Post, Lydon said that he previously voted for the Labour Party as a young man due to coming from a working-class background, but stated "I do not recognise them any more" and accused contemporary British and American media of "walking hand in glove with left-wing politics".
 Lydon has also expressed disdain for Labour Prime Minister Tony Blair and described former Labour leader Jeremy Corbyn as a "racist, prejudiced bastard" in response to the allegations of antisemitism in the Labour Party.

-In 2022, during the Conservative Party leadership election, Lydon stated that he'd like to see Jacob Rees-Mogg as the next U.K. prime minister.
-He noted that "I love that World War Two respect, put Britain first attitude he has".
-Rees-Mogg replied to Lydon's comments on Twitter, writing "Even if my leg is being pulled I am honoured by this exceptionally kind endorsement".
+In 2022, during the first Conservative Party leadership election of that year, Lydon stated that he would like to see Jacob Rees-Mogg as the next U.K. prime minister.
+Lydon said: "I love that World War Two respect, put Britain first attitude he has", going on to say “I think he’s just genuinely a nice person…he (Jacob Rees-Mogg) has civility and that makes him interesting, and it makes debate and conversation interesting.”Rees-Mogg replied to Lydon's comments on Twitter, writing "Even if my leg is being pulled I am honoured by this exceptionally kind endorsement".